-Knowing what kind of cat you have helps you in many ways.
-You’ll know if your cat is behaving normally and whether or not he has any elevated health risks.
-You’ll be able to tell if he’ll get along with other pets and people, and whether or not you should change his diet.
-By learning how to identify cat breeds, you can get to know your cat better than ever.
+Knowing what your cat’s breed is will help you in many ways.
+You’ll know if your cat is behaving normally and whether or not they have any potential health risks.
+You’ll be able to tell if your cat will get along well with other pets and people and whether or not you should change its diet.

 Take size and shape, for example.
-Certain cats are known to be a certain size.
+Certain cats are known to be of a certain size.
 Some breeds must be within a certain size range to officially be a purebred member of that breed.
 But even if your cat isn’t purebred, if he’s noticeably smaller or larger than average, you might be able to determine one of the breeds that were an ancestor of your cat.

 Size alone won’t give you a definitive answer when it comes to the breed of your cat, but it will help you narrow down possible breeds.

 It’s also possible for particular combinations to create new patterns, so if you see a blend of two patterns, you can narrow down the breed of your cat even more precisely.
 Combined with other breed-specific traits, your cat’s coat is a major identifying factor.

 Your cat’s eye color also offers insight into its breed.
 Many cats have yellow or green eyes, but this isn’t always the case.
-If your cat’s eyes are blue or gold, it almost certainly means there is Turkish Van in its ancestry.
+If your cat’s eyes are blue or gold, it almost certainly means there is a Turkish Van in its ancestry.